isabella232/kubernetes-operator/docs/Aerospike-access-control.md

 description: Aerospike Access Control
 ---

 Aerospike Access Control includes user, role, and privilege creation and maintenance.
-For more details see [here](https://docs.aerospike.com/docs/configure/security/access-control/).
+[See the documentation for more information on Aerospike Access Control](https://docs.aerospike.com/docs/guide/security/access-control.html).

 To manage your access controls from the operator, configure the `aerospikeAccessControl` section in the Aerospike cluster's Custom Resource (CR) file.